NuthMC/ReportSystem/README.md

  - depends:
    - webhook
-# how to Install
+# permission
- install plugin to plugins done!
+  This plugin dont have permission because it allowed everyone report player